-Have you got a tiny little workshop?
+Have you got a tiny workshop?
 Have your building projects been relegated to a closet-sized area in the home?
 Do you feel like you are trying to fit a massive holiday family dinner for the whole clan onto a quaint little table for two?

-Follow my four tips to overcome the obstacle of space limitation and enjoy the time you have in your own little workshop
+Follow my four tips to overcome the obstacle of space limitation and enjoy the time you have in your own little workshop.

 Organize Your Space

 If you are going to enlist the help of a video like those I have posted here, watch it a few times before you set out to build.
 Gather the necessary tools.
 Become familiar with what the process is going to require of you.
 Mentally walk through the game plan, seeing yourself perform the actions that you are watching in the tutorial.
-Trying to start a new project with little to no insight in a cramped space will derail your efforts and make the space seem even smaller.
+Trying to start a new project with little to no insight in a cramped space will derail your efforts and make the workspace seem even smaller.

 Make the most of what you have.
 Don’t worry about what you don’t have or what someone says you need to have to build.
-Learning to be resourceful and practicing it with intent will make you an efficient builder.
+Learning to be resourceful, and practicing it with intent will make you an efficient builder.
 A power miter saw would be great.
 So would a table saw, a belt sander and a host of other tools.
 Tools take up space, add clutter, cost big money, and require maintenance and care.

 Only the most basic of tools are required to make a sweet, 100% playable cigar box guitar

 Being resourceful is also learning to use your space efficiently.
 Go to a site such as Pinterest.com for organizing ideas in tiny areas.
 If you think Pinterest doesn’t apply to you or has nothing to offer a woodworker or hobbyist, think again.
 The site is filled with a ridiculous amount of helpful ideas and links.